Self Improvement 13: Write a Thank You Letter

 Well, everybody!
 Here are examples of people who may deserve a thank you letter:

-- Friend – Thank you for being there for me.
+Friend – Thank you for being there for me.
 You always cheer me up, and our conversations about X help me become a better me.
 A physical thank you letter to a friend for always being there would be remembered for a long time.

 Be as specific and personal as possible